isbm/berrymill/doc/berrymill.8.md

 [OBS](https://openbuildservice.org) **and** locally without changes to the image description.

-Also it implements the concept of _derived images_ to extend kiwi image descriptions with small derivations like adding or removing packages, changing the size or the type of a file system.
-To do so simply create a xml file that inherits the original image description (or an already derived one) and add wanted content.
+Also **berrymill** implements the concept of _derived images_ to extend kiwi image descriptions with small derivations like adding or removing packages, changing the size or the type of a file system.
+To do so simply create a xml file that inherits the original image description (or an already derived one) and adds wanted content.

 ```